OVERVIEW OF MAXX SOFTWARE

 RECOMPILING MAXX

 As a general rule, we don't recommend modifying MAXX.
 There may be some circumstances where it is called for.
-For example, if you need a change and you need it NOW, usually we can get you a modified version tomorrow or the next day, or even today if you can communicate with us by modem.
+For example, if you need a change and you need it NOW, usually we can get you a modified version tomorrow or the next day, or even today by sending a software patch by email.

-From the \MAXX subdirectory, while in FreeDOS, enter BASE6.
+From the \MAXX subdirectory, while in FreeDOS, enter FEC4TH (for MAXX3 use G4TH).

 The FORTH interpreter will open up and you will see its opening banner.